 Following the keynote, faculty can choose among several breakout sessions to continue in collegial dialogue and skill development.

 Kathy Obear, Ed.
 D., Social Justice Education, University of Massachusetts, Amherst

-Kathy Obear is a successful author of three books with over 30 years of experience specializing in conflict resolution, change management, and creating inclusive environments, Dr. Kathy Obear is a leading expert in helping to establish socially just environments where everyone feels valued and respected.
+Kathy Obear is a successful author of three books with over 35 years of experience specializing in conflict resolution, change management, and creating inclusive organizations.
+Dr. Kathy Obear is a leading expert in helping to establish socially just environments where everyone feels valued and respected.